IBM/aspera-cli/docs/README.erb.md

 > **Note:** Characters `?` and `&` are shell special characters (wildcard and background), so `faux` file specification on command line should be protected (using quotes or `\`).
 If not, the shell may give error: `no matches found` or equivalent.

-For all sizes, a suffix can be added (case insensitive) to the size: k,m,g,t,p,e (values are power of 2, e.g. 1M is 2<%=pow 20%>, i.e. 1 mebibyte, not megabyte).
+For all sizes, a suffix can be added (case-insensitive) to the size: k, m, g, t, p, e (values are power of 2, e.g. 1M is 2<%=pow 20%>, i.e. 1 mebibyte, not megabyte).
 The maximum allowed value is 8*2<%=pow 60%>.
 Very large `faux` file sizes (petabyte range and above) will likely fail due to lack of destination storage unless destination is `faux://`.

 To send uninitialized data in place of a source directory, the source argument is replaced with an argument of the form: